KathrynBottenberg/bikeSharing/README.md

 From this visualization, we can see that there are obviously users who do not put the approproate birth year, which would explain the inconsistencies in averages before 1950.
 ![Image](tripduration_by_age.png)
 ## Summary:
+In summary, most rides end after about 21 minutes and a large portion of those rides are by people who identify as male. a large portion of the rides only last about 10 minutes.
+The busiest times for riders are during commuting hours, 8AM-9AM and 5PM-7PM with Thursday being the busiest day.
+When comparing the genders to the number of riders during specific hours, male and female remain pretty similar.
+Next steps, would be to to look into if gender and location have any correlation, we could create a map with gender and the number of rides in the area.
+Another query to look into would be trip duration and subscribers verse customers, answering the question, Does being a non subscriber affect the duration of the ride?